Push-down (exercise)

 A push-down is a strength training exercise used for strengthening the triceps muscles in the back of the arm.
+This exercise can also be called a triceps push-down or a two-armed standing triceps extension.

 The exercise is completed by pushing an object downward against resistance.
-This exercise is an example of the primary function of the triceps, extension of the elbow joint.
+This exercise is an example of the primary function of the triceps, the extension of the elbow joint.